thomazmoura/dev-environment/README.md

 The container I use for most professional work.

 * **Docker** - The main reason this repo exists is to try out the idea of keeping most of my development stack on a container (and develop from inside the container), so I use Docker for that.
 * **NeoVim** - NeoVim is my main tool for development so it was my choice for editor/IDE-like-beast.
-I also use both coc.nvim and native LTS packages and many plugins to achieve the usability I need.
+I also native LTS packages and many plugins to achieve the usability I need.
 * **TMUX** - I use it mostly to have a dedicated pane for terminal and for quick switching between projects.
 * **PowerShell** - Call me a heretic, but I'm both a Linux and a PowerShell lover, so yep, I use mostly PowerShell as my main shell and this repo reflects that.
 Should be easy to change that on the DockerFile if so you want.
 * **DotNet** - Call me a heretic again, but I just love coding C# on NeoVim on a tmux pane on Linux inside a container.
 Such an underrated experience...
 So anyway, the main container should have at least the supported LTS versions of .NET installed.